lsst-dm/dmtn-220/index.rst

 This feature implements a new concrete `Datastore`, which would use the registry's "opaque table" mechanism to store dataset contents entirely within the registry database.
 During batch execution, these records would be exported to the `QuantumGraph` when their datasets are needed as inputs, and they would initially be written to per-quantum files that would need to be merged prior to upload into the registry database.

-This storage makes sense only for very small datasets, and if it's only a small-dataset optimization, using the SQL registry database instead database or direct multi-dataset file storage (e.g. Parquet) is unlikely to be ideal.
+This storage makes sense only for very small datasets, and if it's only a small-dataset optimization, using the SQL registry database instead of direct multi-dataset file storage (e.g. Parquet) is unlikely to be ideal.
 But it might be a lot easier to implement if we need help avoiding a proliferation of tiny files in a hurry.

-What's more relevant for Campaign Management/Definition is the combination of this feature with :ref:`feature-queryable-extension-tables`, in which the records that back these datasets become queryable, and this `Datastore` becomes ideal for metric datasets, which are essentially single values that we want to be usable as query constraints.
+What's more relevant for Campaign Management/Definition is the combination of this feature with :ref:`feature-queryable-extension-tables`, in which the records that back these datasets become queryable, and this `Datastore` becomes ideal for metric datasets, which are essentially single values that we want to be usable as query constraints that are joined into queries according to the dimensions the metric measurements are associated with.

 .. _feature-dataset-annotations: